CSC3100/Tool-PlantUML/README.md

-A Java Swing application renders PlantUML diagrams directly inside a GUI window.
+This lightweight Java Swing application renders PlantUML diagrams directly inside a GUI window.
-It loads a UML diagram from a string, generates a PNG image using PlantUML, and displays it inside a scrollable panel.
+It takes a UML source string, generates a PNG image using PlantUML, and displays it in a scrollable panel—no external tools or file generation required.

 <p align="center">
 <img width="512" height="412" alt="Screenshot 2025-11-28 at 3 58 08 AM" src="https://github.com/user-attachments/assets/601898d1-7265-4e4a-9116-76ce09b19591" />
 </p>

 ## 🚀 Features
-- Render PlantUML diagrams without external tools
+- Render PlantUML diagrams **entirely in memory**
-- Display diagrams inside a Swing `JPanel`
+- Display the generated diagram inside a Swing `JPanel`
-- Automatic image sizing
+- **Automatic sizing** based on the diagram resolution
-- Scrollable view for large diagrams
+- **Scrollable viewer** for large diagrams
+- Zero temporary files — everything stays in RAM

-## 📁 Project Files
+## 📁 Project Structure
+This project consists of two files:

-- `Driver.java` — main application window
+- **`Driver.java`** — Application entry point and main window
-- `DiagramPanel.java` — panel that renders and displays the PlantUML image
+- **`DiagramPanel.java`** — Component that renders and displays the PlantUML output

-## 📦 Maven Dependency
+## 📦 PlantUML Dependency (Maven)

 ```xml
 <dependency>